kimtore/visp/doc/commands.md

 # Commands

-Practical Music Search is driven by _commands_.
+Visp is driven by _commands_.
 Commands are strings of text, and can be entered in the [_multibar_](#switching-input-modes) or in configuration files.

-Below is a list of commands recognized by PMS, along with their parameters and description.
+Below is a list of commands recognized by Visp, along with their parameters and description.

-Literal text is spelled out normally.
-Placeholders are enclosed in `<angle brackets>`, and optional parameters are enclosed in `[square brackets]`.
+Literal text spells out normally, Placeholders enclosed in `<angle brackets>`, and optional parameters enclosed in `[square brackets]`.

 ## Move the cursor and viewport